 Lead ads can also be customized to fit your needs.
 Marketers can choose from six call-to-action buttons as well as a variety of open-ended or multiple-choice questions.
 During the holidays, you might use lead ads to invite customers to register for an event or party, sign up for an exclusive offer, or receive a price estimate on a big gift.

 Dynamic product ads are Facebook’s version of re-targeted ads.
 They can automatically target customers based on products they’ve already viewed and actions they’ve taken on your website or app.
 Dynamic ads also save you time from creating individual ads for your products and audiences, and they add a personal touch to your messaging.
 A customer might have a cart full of potential holiday gifts on your website, but they haven’t checked out yet.
 You can help finish the sale by sending a friendly reminder about the products they’re interested in.

 If you’ve worked hard to build an app that enhances the user experience, then you’ll want to make it as easy as possible for people to download that app.
 Perhaps your app simplifies the buying process or makes a great companion for your products.
-With mobile app ads, you can promote your app to your target audience and drive engagements, downloads, and purchases.
+With app install ads, you can promote your app to your target audience and drive engagements, downloads, and purchases.

 If you simply want to generate awareness and encourage target users to Like your Facebook Page, this is the tool to help you do it.
 Page like ads can be especially helpful during the holidays if you’re running a special contest or giveaway for your Facebook community and followers.

 Reach ads – formerly local awareness ads – can help you reach people near your business.
 They are a good fit for brands that want to drive foot traffic to their stores.
 Through Facebook’s advanced targeting capabilities, you can reach just right people who live or shop near your retail locations.